 Getting a standing desk is one way to combat sitting all day, says Queiros, and so is what he calls the “water trick.”
 Get up from your seat to fill up your glass with water every hour—most people don’t drink enough H20 anyway, says Queiros, so this will force you to up your hydration game—plus you’ll also have to get up to go to the bathroom!

-For more tips on alleviating back pain overnight, here’s how to keep pain from ruining your sleep.
+For more tips on alleviating back pain overnight, here’s how to deal with back pain from ruining your sleep.